Carnegie Hall in New YorkBuy tickets now

 Carnegie Hall’s Famous Stars

 The greatest names in music history performed in this place.
 Think of Tchaikovsky, Rachmaninoff, Maria Callas and Luciano Pavarotti to name just a few.
 It’s not just classical music all over in Carnegie Hall though.
-It also welcomed renowned jazz artists as Miles Davis, Billie Holiday and Ella Fitzgerald.
+It also welcomed renowned jazz artists as Miles Davis, Billie Holiday and Ella Fitzgerald, giving a strong presence for jazz and blues in New York.
 The building is even famed for its long line-up of famous ‘pop stars’: The Beatles, The Rolling Stones, Frank Sinatra, Bob Dylan, Josephine Baker, Stevie Wonder, David Bowie, Nat King Cole and – yes, really – Jay Z.

 Rose Museum or Guided Tour

 The Theatre’s Rose Museum displays many old theatre programmes, as well as photos, videos and many more things.
 The museum isn’t too big so don’t go nuts if you can’t see it, but if you’re there any way you might just as well have a look.
-You can also get a guided tour of the building.
-It’s included in the New York Pass.
 These guided tours are organised a few times a day and you might even be allowed to go backstage.
 This depends on the rehearsals and performances though.
 In any case, the guides have lots of information to share with you and the tour lasts an hour.
-Be aware that you’re not allowed to take pictures and there won’t be any tours between 1st of July and 1st of October.
+Be aware that you’re not allowed to take pictures and there won’t be any tours outside the season between July and September.
 The museum will then be closed.

 Carnegie Hall Midtown